-Danger Fire hazard Fuel is highly flammable.
+Fire hazard Fuel is highly flammable.

-- Never refuel the vehicle near open flames or burning signatures, and alway - Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
+- Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
-Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See the notes on refueling.
+Clean up spilt fuel immediately. - The fuel in the fuel tank expands when warm and may emerge if overfilled.
+Follow the instructions on refueling.